The effect of micro/macrostructure for SIC and SIC-generated strength on poly isoprene rubber

 Materials, chemicals and related processes – developments and innovations - session 1

 Natural rubber (NR) is a bio-sourced material and covers more than 50% of the rubber used in the tire industry.
 NR exhibits strain-induced crystallization (SIC), resulting in superior mechanical properties.
 The mechanical strength of SIC rubber is governed by not only the viscoelastic energy dissipation but also the SIC effect; thus, experimentally measured strength for SIC rubber includes the contributions of these two components.
-We've developed a methodology to quantify these two components and determine the threshold conditions for the onset of the SIC effect.
+Bridgestone has developed a methodology to quantify these two components and determine the threshold conditions for the onset of the SIC effect.
 The effect of the micro/macrostructure for SIC-driven strength will be presented.

-Fracture mechanics of rubber
+- Fracture mechanics of rubber

-Strain induced crystallization of poly-isoprene rubber
+- Strain induced crystallization of poly-isoprene rubber

-Relationship between micro/macro structure and resultant mechanical strength
+- Relationship between micro/macro structure and resultant mechanical strength